crisperience/nanamin-cbz-optimizer/README.md

    - Look for the message about Nanamin being blocked
    - Click "Open Anyway"
    - Click "Open" in the confirmation dialog
+   - Launch the app again by double-clicking it
    - After this first launch, you can open normally by double-clicking

 ### Windows